 Moya Sarner, who bravely volunteers at the Listening Place, giving support to people with chronic suicidal feelings, has written about learning to be a better listener; “giving advice is not listening, and often it’s not helpful.
 It shuts people down.
 If you feel a responsibility to fix your friend’s problems, relinquish it.”

-There are a lot of listening habits we may be surprised to learn it’s best to break out of.
+There are a lot of listening habits we may be surprised to learn we should break out of.
 Good listening is an important skill in our daily lives, but we might not be as good at it as we’d like to believe.
 Sarner recalls how her first day of training for the group led her to realise, to her “horror”, that contrary to what she had previously believed, she “wasn’t a very good listener at all.”

 Jack Zenger and Joseph Folkman recently wrote a piece for HBR on the subject of listening.
-They compared the way we assess our own listening ability to the famous study that showed 80% of drivers believed themselves to be better than average, meaning most overestimate themselves; “the great bulk of adults think they’re above average.”
+They compared the way we assess our own listening ability to the famous study that shows 80% of drivers believe themselves to be better than average.
+We largely overestimate ourselves; “the great bulk of adults think they’re above average.”

 Can we learn to be better listeners?

 The good news is that we can learn and improve our listening skills.
-First we have to find the root of the problem.
-In a post for Harvard Business Review, Ralph G. Nichols and Leonard A. Stevens point to the belief that our collectively poor listening ability is partly due to a rigid education system, where the focus has always been on reading.
+First, we have to find the root of the problem.
+In a post for HBR, Ralph G. Nichols and Leonard A. Stevens point to the belief that our collectively poor listening ability is partly due to a rigid education system, where the focus is always on reading.
 While we are formally taught to read through learning grammar, spelling and repeated practice, listening isn’t really addressed as a skill in its own right:

 “Behind this widespread inability to listen lies, in our opinion, a major oversight in our system of classroom instruction.
 We have focused attention on reading, considering it the primary medium by which we learn, and we have practically forgotten the art of listening.”